perltidy/perltidy/docs/ci_update.md

 indentation is easily determined by keeping a stack of the opening tokens which contain a given line.

-**Continuation indentation** is introduced whenever a statement in a code block is so long that it must have an internal line break before its terminating semicolon, or when a long list item is broken before its terminating comma.
-In this case, any continuation lines receive the additional continuation indentation to contrast them with the start of subsequent statements or list items.
-In complex situations, such as a mixture of ternary statements and list items which contain function calls and logical expressions, it can be difficult to design rules for the continuation indentation.
+**Continuation indentation** is introduced to help show structure in multi-line statements, list items, and logical expressions.
+The first line of such long lines usually starts with the basic structural indentation.
+Subsequent lines are given the additional continuation indentation to emphasize that they are a continuation of the statement.

 The default continuation indentation is 2 characters but this can be changed with the **-ci=n** parameter.

-The original coding for continuation indentation operated in the Tokenizer module during an initial pass through the file, and this placed some limits on what it could do.
-This update moves this coding downstream into the Formatter module, where the entire file is accessible with complete data structures, and this allows several improvements to be made.
-The main improvements are as follows.
+The original continuation indentation programming in perltidy operated in the initial pass through a file, and this placed some limits on what it could do.
+This update moves this coding downstream in the processing pipeline, where the entire file is accessible with full data structures, and this allows several improvements to be made.
+These mainly involve either (1) the continuation indentation assigned to comments in unusual circumstances, or (2) the indenation of complex ternary expressions.
+Some examples are as follows.

 ## Block comment indentation changes before closing braces, brackets and parens